Why natural gas?

 - Health: Although natural gas isn’t fatal if inhaled, there can still be symptoms of a prolonged exposure, such as headache, dizziness, loss of coordination, irritation, drowsiness or unconsciousness.

-- Do not attempt to locate the leak.
-Leave the area immediately and don’t touch anything that could cause a spark.
+- Leave the area immediately, and don’t touch anything that could cause a spark.
+Do not attempt to locate the leak.

 - Call MidAmerican Energy at 800-595-5325 and dial 911 from another location at a safe distance.
 MidAmerican Energy will investigate the situation at no cost.

-Any time you plan to dig on your property, either as part of a construction job or a homeowner project, you must call 811 to have utilities located.
-It’s a free service and helps keep you and your family safe.
+Any time you plan to dig on your property – either as part of a construction job or a homeowner project – you must contact your local One Call agency at least two full working days before you dig.
+It's the law.
+This free service helps keep you and your family safe by marking underground pipes and wires so that you don't damage utilities or create a hazard while digging.

 Natural gas inside your home